QubesOS/qubes-posts/2019-09-19-insurgo-privacybeast-qubes-certification.md

 author: Andrew David Wong
 ---

-We are pleased to announced that the [Insurgo PrivacyBeast X230] has passed Qubes 4.0 Hardware Certification and is now a [Qubes-certified Laptop][laptop]!
+We are very pleased to announce that the [Insurgo PrivacyBeast X230] has passed Qubes 4.0 Hardware Certification and is now a [Qubes-certified Laptop][laptop]!

 ## What is Qubes Certified Hardware?